nautiyalanuj/Interview-Perparation/DB/PostGres.md

 # Other
 - PostgreSQL forks a new OS process for each connection, so hundreds of connections consume significant memory and CPU for context switching.
 In practice, you'll want a connection pooler (like PgBouncer) in front of PostgreSQL to multiplex application connections onto a smaller pool of database connections.
 This is especially important when running many application instances.
+- Partition
+  - For large tables, partitioning can improve both read and write performance by splitting data across multiple physical tables.
+The most common use case is time-based partitioning.
+  - Why does this help writes?
+First, different database sessions can write to different partitions simultaneously, increasing concurrency.
+Second, when data is inserted, index updates only need to happen on the relevant partition rather than the entire table.
+  - Conveniently, it also helps with reads.
+When users view recent posts, PostgreSQL only needs to scan the recent partitions.
+No need to wade through years of historical data.

 # Materialized views
 - Example